McKinney-Vento & Foster Youth

 Enrollment

-Schools must immediately enroll homeless students, regardless of the lack of:
+School sites must immediately begin the enrollment process for homeless students, regardless of the lack of:

 • Academic Records